 We are offering complimentary consultations with our experienced attorneys via phone, Skype, FaceTime and Zoom to anyone – individuals, businesses and organizations – with a situation and/or questions related to immigration and nationality law.
 We can advise or offer second opinions on family-based and employment based immigration options, employer compliance, maintenance of non-immigrant status and employment authorization, political asylum, removal defense, remedies through federal court litigation or other U.S. immigration matters.
 Please contact us 24/7 at (312) 444-1940 or email@example.com.

-H-1B visas are nonimmigrant visas for specialty occupations such as Department of Defense Cooperative Research and Development workers, fashion models, or other specialty employees with eligibility under H-1B visa guidelines.
+The H-1B visa is a nonimmigrant work visa for specialty occupations.
+These occupations include the Department of Defense (DOD) Cooperative Research and Development workers, fashion models, or other specialty employees with eligibility under H-1B visa guidelines.
 Individuals who wish to enter the United States for corresponding occupations may apply for an H-1B visa.

-Spouses or unmarried children (under 21 years old) of H-1B visa holders may apply for H-4 nonimmigrant classification by filing Form I-765, Application for Employment Authorization, if the H-1B holder has started the process for permanent residency.
+Spouses or unmarried children (under 21 years old) of H-1B visa holders may apply for H-4 nonimmigrant classification.
+You may also file Form I-765, Application for Employment Authorization, if the H-1B holder has started the process for permanent residency.